wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/create-a-connection.md

     For step-by-step instructions on using a database in your component, see [Use a Database Connection in Your Component](./use-a-database-connection-in-your-component.md).

 !!! tip
     You can refer to [this guide](../../connect-to-remote-dependencies-while-developing/) to learn how to test connections during creation and afterward.
-This helps you develop applications that depend on Choreo connections more easily in your local environment.
+This helps you develop applications that depend on {{ product_name }} connections more easily in your local environment.